tomvanbraeckel/yamcs.github.com/docs/api/Download_Events.md

 ### Media Type

 In addition to the usual support for JSON and Protobuf, the response for this particular resource can be made to output CSV data by setting the HTTP `Accept` header to `text/csv`.
-Or alternatively, append the suffix <tt>.csv</tt> at the end of your URI path:

-    GET /api/archive/:instance/downloads/events.csv

 ### Response